marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

       child: MaterialApp( ...
 ```

-Then, create the `AppLifecycleManager` with a `WidgetsBindingObserver` that dispatches
+Then create the `AppLifecycleManager` with a `WidgetsBindingObserver` that dispatches
 a `ProcessLifecycleChange_Action`:

 ```dart